Alan-Baylis/ProceduralGenerationPractice/README.md

-A one-week project as a procedural generation in Unity C#
+A one-week project as a procedural generation practice in Unity C#

+City buildings, emission lighting and banners will be randomly generated at startup.

 Use mouse to control the camera.